GOP's Baker won't seek 3rd term as Massachusetts governor

 Baker, who served in the administrations of former fellow Republican Govs.
 William Weld and Paul Cellucci, first ran for governor in 2010 and lost to incumbent Democratic Gov. Deval Patrick.

-Four years later, Baker ran again, defeating former Democratic Attorney General Martha Coakley and taking office in January 2015.
+Four years later, Baker ran again, defeating former Democratic Attorney General Martha Coakley.
 In his second run for governor in 2018, Baker easily defeated Democrat Jay Gonzalez.

-During his second term, the sudden emergence of COVID-19 pushed much of Baker’s political agenda to the side as he, and the rest of the state, raced to respond to the implications of a fast-spreading and deadly virus that scientists and policymakers were trying to grasp in real time.
+During his second term, the sudden emergence of COVID-19 pushed much of Baker’s political agenda to the side as he, and the rest of the state, raced to respond to the implications of a fast-spreading and deadly virus.

 Baker took a series of dramatic steps, shutting down nonessential businesses, requiring the use of face masks in public, closing schools and issuing stay-at-home recommendations.

 While some bristled at the restraints, polls showed Baker’s response generally earned high marks from the public, although there were serious errors.
-The state was home to one of the deadliest COVID-19 outbreaks in a U.S. nursing home at a veterans home where dozens succumbed to the disease.
+The state saw one of the nation’s deadliest nursing home outbreaks, in which nearly 80 people succumbed to the virus at a veterans home.

-“If we were to run, it would be a distraction that would potentially get in the way of many of the things we should be working on for everyone in Massachusetts.
-We want to focus on recovery, not on the grudge matches political campaigns can devolve into,” Baker and Polito said in their email.

 Baker has also had to weather the ire of Trump.

-Massachusetts Republicans have long leaned to the moderate and progressive wing of the national party, but Baker made that divide even more explicit, refusing to endorse — or even vote for — Trump during his 2016 run.
+Massachusetts Republican governors have long leaned to the moderate and progressive wing of the national party, but Baker made that divide even more explicit, refusing to endorse — or even vote for — Trump during his 2016 run.
 Baker again refused to vote for Trump’s reelection bid last year.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.